patrickv0220/pjsekai-decrypted-data/README.md

 If this repository violates your company's rules, please email patrickvalle897@gmail.com to delete this repository.

+## How to Download Charts
+To download a chart, go to the Project SEKAI Wiki and search up the song, after that get the ID and search it up here.
+After that, you can download it!

 All rights go to SEGA / Colorful Palette Inc. / Crypton Future Media, INC. www.piapro.net